xmppo/xmpp-php/README.md

 Current version supports `PLAIN` and `DIGEST-MD5` auth methods.

-`XmppClient` class takes in second optional parameter `$sessionId` to which you can forward session ID from your system.
-Id's are used in logs to differentiate sessions established.

-## TLS

-TLS is now supported by default.
+TLS is supported by default.
 If server has support for TLS, library will automatically try to connect with TLS and make the connection secure.

 If you'd like to explicitly disable this functionality, you can use `setUseTls(false)` function on the `Options` instance so that TLS communication is disabled.

-## Sending messages
+## Sending raw data

-`$client->message->send()` takes 3 parameters of which the last one is optional.
-First parameter is the actual message you'd like to send, second one is recipient of the message and third one is type of message to be sent.
-This defaults to `chat`.

-## Receiving messages and other responses
+`send()` message is exposed as being public in `XmppClient` class, and its intention is to send raw XML data to the server.
+For it to work correctly, XML which you send has to be valid XML.

+## Getting raw response
 Server responses (or server side continuous XML session to be exact) can be retrieved with `$client->getResponse()`.
+This should be used in an infinite loop or for more sustainable solution in some WebSocket solution like [Ratchet](http://socketo.me/) if you'd like to see continuous stream of everything coming from the server.

 If you would like to see the output of the received response in the console you can call the `$client->prettyPrint($response)` method.

+## Receiving messages and other responses

 In case you are not interested in complete response which comes from server, you may also use `$client->getMessages()` which will match message tags with regex and return array of matched